This post may contain affiliate links.

 Aside from the fudge stores?
 The Grizzly House is a picturesque tourist stop on the main drag, but if you want a serious steak like a Dry Aged Benchmark Farms porterhouse splurge at 1888 Chop House at the Fairmont Banff Springs.

-Magpie & Stump The first time I went to Magpie & Stump was more than 20 years ago (eek, I’m so old), but their new rooftop patio will tempt me anew.
+Magpie & Stump The first time I went to Magpie & Stump was more than 20 years ago (eek, I’m so old), but their rooftop patio will tempt me anew.
 If you like a casual atmosphere, Mexican food and are craving a margarita this is a good choice just off Banff Avenue at 203 Caribou Street.

 Park Distillery + Restaurant Wood-fired, spit roasted and smokey.
 Those are a few of the flavours you’ll find at the Park Distillery + Restaurant on Banff Avenue.
 From beetroot humous to a Benchmark Brisket Sandwich or Tinfoil Trout, the Park Distillery takes its regionally-sourced produce seriously, and its distillery is known for its small-batch craft spirits.
 Fancy an Alberta rye with Canadian glacier water?

-So that about wraps up my list of things to do in Banff.
-I hope you now have some ideas on where to stay, what to do, how to get around and why it’s such a wonderful destination in the Rocky Mountains of Canada.
-But don’t take my word for it.
-Visit this unique mountain town and fall in love with it for yourself.
+That wraps up my list of the best things to do in Banff.
+I hope you now have some ideas on where to stay, what to do, how to get around, and why it’s such a wonderful destination in the Rocky Mountains of Canada.

 Great article and photos!
 A couple of notes: For people visiting from the U.S., $1.00 US is currently about $1.30 CN, so the exchange rate is in your favor!
 We rode the chair lift at Mt.
 Norquay Village to the Cliffhouse Bistro (2,100 m [6,900 ft]; the view of Banff was great, plus the food and service were excellent (this was the first day the were open for the summer season!).